 - Stripe or PayPal (for payments)

 Skool replaces all of them.
 And it’s easier to use.
+You get fewer tools.
+But you get more done.

 That’s why creators are moving everything into one platform and focusing more on helping people instead of managing tech.

-Final Thoughts: Is Skool Worth It?
+Is Skool Worth It?

 If you want to build a paid community or a content-driven business, this Skool review should make it clear that: